 About the Author

-I was born and raised in northern California, and graduated from San Diego State University in 2001 with a bachelor of liberal arts and sciences in psychology.
+I was born and raised in northern California.
+I graduated from San Diego State University in 2001 with a bachelor of liberal arts and sciences in psychology.
 I am an alumna of Kappa Delta Sorority, Beta Rho chapter where I was elected vice president of standards my senior year.

-I served as a Peace Corps Volunteer in the Republic of Macedonia between 2002 and 2004 in the environmental education and management sector.
-I earned a master of international relations from Macquarie University in Sydney, Australia in 2006.
+I served as a Peace Corps Volunteer in North Macedonia between 2002 and 2004 in the environmental education and management sector.
+In 2006, I earned a master of international relations from Macquarie University in Sydney, Australia.

-From 2010 to 2014 I worked at the Paul D. Coverdell Peace Corps Headquarters, first as special assistant to the regional director for Europe, Mediterranean and Asia, and later as special assistant to the associate director for the Office of Volunteer Recruitment and Selection.
-I also completed the Leadership Development Academy, Peace Corps’ prestigious 18-month professional development program the agency targets towards future senior leadership.
+From 2010 to 2014, I joined the Paul D. Coverdell Peace Corps Headquarters as special assistant to the regional director for Europe, Mediterranean and Asia, and completed the Leadership Development Academy, Peace Corps’ prestigious 18-month professional development program the agency targets towards future senior leadership.
+I was later pulled up as special assistant to the associate director for the Office of Volunteer Recruitment and Selection.

 Hi, your blog is great!
 My husband is going through the process… of waiting 🙂 He’s not in the register yet, but hopefully soon.
 I just read your flag day story, so congratulations!
 I was reading how you got your offer and sadly I’m also a bit obsessive with the blogs, trying to find out as much as I can about it..
 Congratulations again!